 For regular use, on the other hand, I think I’d be okay with spending a little less in this case, especially when the XPG SX8200’s random write speeds aren’t really that far behind its main competition.
 The Samsung 970 Evo has the edge in terms of overall value at the 250GB end of the size spectrum, being only £7 / $8 more than the £59 / $70 SX8200 Pro here, but when you’re looking at spending another £20 / $20 for 500GB, I reckon Adata’s cheaper £93 / $100 512GB offering is far more compelling.
 The price gap only gets bigger when you move up to 1TB, too, where the Adata will set you back £178 / $200 at time of writing compared to Samsung’s £225 / $250 and WD’s £229 / $250.

 With savings like this, the SX8200 Pro is an absolute steal at these capacities, especially given its superior random read speeds and only mildly slower random write speeds.
-If you’re looking for a great value NVMe SSD for either under £100 / $100 with the 512GB stick or under £200 / $200 with the 1TB model, the Adata XPG SX8200 Pro is a tough act to beat, earning it a spot in both price categories on my best gaming SSD list.
+If you’re looking for a great value NVMe SSD for either under £100 / $100 with the 512GB stick or under £200 / $200 with the 1TB model, the Adata XPG SX8200 Pro is a tough act to beat, earning it a spot in both price categories in my round up of the best SSDs.